-Perhaps you have already thought through how to become a digital nomad in 2023.
-Maybe you have decided that this year will be your year, and are not looking for the perfect destination for your next adventure.
+Perhaps you have already thought through how to become a digital nomad in 2024.
+Maybe you have decided that this year will be your year, and are looking for the perfect destination for your next adventure.

 The world is big and it can be extremely challenging to settle on one place.
 After all, there are so many aspects to take into consideration - finances, climate, professional opportunities, healthcare, cost of living, things to do, and much more!